MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A11-EDA-quantitative.md

 * Replace the word title for the plot in line 21 between the quotations with a descriptive title.  **A title should include: type of plot, variable or variables plotted, and observational units.**

-* Highlight and run lines 18 -- ?? to create the histogram.
+* Highlight and run the following lines to create the histogram.

 ``` r